KATQ (AM)

-KATQ (1070 AM) is a radio station licensed to serve Plentywood, Montana.
-The station is owned by Radio International KATQ Broadcast Association, with a country music format.
-Studios at 112 Third Avenue East.
+KATQ (1070 AM, 107.1FM, 100.1 FM) is a radio station licensed to serve Plentywood, Montana.
+The station is owned by Radio International KATQ Broadcast Association and broadcasts two formats, a classic country music format on 1070 Khz AM and translator 107.1 MHz FM and a classic rock format on 100.1 MHz FM.
+The studios are at 112 Third Avenue East.

 The 5000 watt AM daytimer signed-on September 14, 1979 with call letters of KATQ honoring the Plentywood Wildcats, mascot of the local high school.
 A subsequent owner briefly changed the call letters in the 1980s, but they were returned to KATQ by the Federal Communications Commission on August 1, 1987.